qorix-group/score/docs/features/communication/abi_compatible_data_types/index.rst

 * Processes running on different operating systems but under the same hypervisor.

 Supporting different endianness between processes is explicitly out of scope, as it inherently demands bit manipulation, effectively requiring serialization.
+A mechanism to ensure that sender and receiver use the same endianness is out of scope as well.
 Different bit widths, however, are implicitly supported by specifying the width of all types and excluding word-size integers.

 The following data types shall be supported: